Mobile, Alabama: Post-WWII

-The civil rights movement gained congressional passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965, eventually ending legal segregation and regaining effective suffrage for African Americans.
-But whites in the state had more than one way to reduce African Americans' voting power.
-Maintaining the city commission form of government with at-large voting resulted in all positions being elected by the white majority, as African Americans could not command a majority for their candidates in the informally segregated city.
+The civil rights movement gained congressional passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965, which increased the percentage of black residents able to vote, ended multiple forms of segregation, and allowed the NAACP to return to Mobile.
+However, the city's commission form of government with at-large voting resulted in all positions being elected by the white majority, as African Americans could not command a majority for their candidates in the informally segregated city.
+Many forms of de facto segregation persisted for decades.

-In 1969 Brookley Air Force Base was closed by the Department of Defense, dealing Mobile's economy a severe blow.
-The closing resulted in a 10% unemployment rate in the city.
-This and other factors related to industrial restructuring ushered in a period of economic depression that lasted through the 1970s.
-The loss of jobs created numerous problems and resulted in loss of population as residents moved away for work.
+In 1969, the Department of Defense closed Brookley Air Force Base, dealing a blow to Mobile's economy.
+It affected about 10% of workers in the city.
+In total, 16,000 people lost their jobs.

 Mobile's city commission form of government was challenged and finally overturned in 1982 in City of Mobile v.
 Bolden, which was remanded by the United States Supreme Court to the district court.
 Finding that the city had adopted a commission form of government in 1911 and at-large positions with discriminatory intent, the court proposed that the three members of the city commission should be elected from single-member districts, likely ending their division of executive functions among them.
 Mobile's state legislative delegation in 1985 finally enacted a mayor-council form of government, with seven members elected from single-member districts.
 This was approved by voters.
 As white conservatives increasingly entered the Republican Party in the late 20th century, African-American residents of the city have elected members of the Democratic Party as their candidates of choice.
 Since the change to single-member districts, more women and African Americans were elected to the council than under the at-large system.

 Beginning in the late 1980s, newly elected mayor Mike Dow and the city council began an effort termed the "String of Pearls Initiative" to make Mobile into a competitive city.
 The city initiated construction of numerous new facilities and projects, and the restoration of hundreds of historic downtown buildings and homes.
 City and county leaders also made efforts to attract new business ventures to the area.